-We found Calambrone almost by accident!
-While looking around on Google Maps to find Marini di Pisa, we noticed that there seemed to be another beach near Pisa, on the way to the city of Livorno.
+We found Calambrone quite by accident!
+While looking around on Google Maps to find Marina di Pisa, we noticed that there seemed to be another beach near Pisa, on the way to the city of Livorno.
 Knowing that we could take the same bus that we took to Marini di Pisa, we decided to check it out, and although it took longer to get there, it was well worth it.

 Calambrone is actually a village in the province of Pisa (25km from the centre), and is home to huge stretches of golden sandy beaches.
 Helene and I didn’t want to wander too far from the bus stop but luckily for us, we found a beach club named Salinas that had a bar, sun loungers (not too many, which was good – I hate beaches that have been taken over by sun loungers and parasols!) and was absolute paradise.

-5. Day Trips From Pisa
+5. Day trips From Pisa

 6. Pisa is super walkable

-One of my favourite things about Pisa is that it is so easy to get from one side to another by foot.
+One of my favourite things about the city of Pisa Italy is that it is so easy to get from one side to another by foot.
 I hate spending all my time in a city on public transport or in taxis, and in Pisa that isn’t necessary.
 My hostel was super close to the train and bus station, and it was only a 20 minute walk to the Leaning Tower (less to the start of the Old Town itself).
-This also makes it easy to see all the major sights of Pisa in a day, so if you’re pushed for time or want the chance to take some day trips to the surrounding areas, it’s ideal.
+This also makes it easy to see all the major sights of Pisa in one day, so if you’re pushed for time or want the chance to take some day trips to the surrounding areas, it’s ideal.